Staying Together Is Our Insurance

 This article is based on a response from members of ATD Fourth World Tanzania, who replied as a group to a recent letter from ATD’s International Leadership Team.

 Humans are social beings.
 We live together and have different ways of expressing our feelings to each other.
-We love, we hate and we go through different emotions and our expressions and body language, through various gestures, communicate our feelings to others.
+We love, we hate and we go through different emotions.
+And our expressions and body language communicate our feelings to others.
 COVID-19 has forced us to hide our faces by half-covering them with masks.
 Health experts direct us not to hug or shake hands.
 In some areas, people are directed to stay indoors.
 The term is social distancing.
 In areas that have no lockdown, some people are living a life full of fear.
 This results in segregation and stigmatization.

 One mother from the city of Tegeta said;

 “These days when one dies, relatives cannot bury him/her.
 It is very sad for relatives since they don’t even get the opportunity to accompany the body to the burial ground to say goodbye”.

 With education, it is vital that the government come up with a suitable plan for children to return to school.
 But it is also important that all necessary precautions are taken into account.
 Considering crowding in schools and classes, the addition of more classes should be considered or pupils taking it in turns to attend schools.
 The prices of some commodities are high.
 Some traders have taken advantage of the situation by hiding commodities such as sugar, which became scarce during Ramadhan.

 Relationships with neighbours, friends, and community members who surround you is typically a basic choice one can make.
 As social beings, no one can live by themselves in seclusion.
 Relationships and association with other people are part of an ordinary lifestyle.
 We depend on one another to overcome challenges in our daily struggles.
 Associating with others promotes positive relationships.
 Discussing and sharing is part and parcel in our human relationships.
 By associating with others, we learn many things from each other.